defold/doc/docs/en/manuals/glossary.md

 # Defold glossary

-This manual gives a brief description to all the things you encounter in Defold.
-In most cases, more in-depth documentation is available.
+This glossary gives a brief description to all the things you encounter in Defold.
+In most cases, you will find a link to more in-depth documentation.

 ## Animation set